Trump comments on Curry, NFL protests anger athletes

 "Michelle Obama said it best," Green said.
 "She said it best.
 They go low.
 We go high.
 He beat us to the punch.
 Happy the game is over."

 Reynolds reported from Miami.
-AP Sports Writer Janie McCauley in Oakland, California, and AP writer Corey Williams in Detroit contributed to this story.
+AP Sports Writers Janie McCauley and John Wawrow and AP writer Corey Williams in Detroit contributed to this story.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.